centrifuge/documentation/docs/use/participate-in-network/index.md

 Token holders can vote for candidates (current members as well as new candidates)

-When the term is about to be changed, which is every 7 days for Centrifuge and every 10 for Altair, votes are counted and top 7 or 9 candidates will be elected as new council members until next term.
+When the term is about to be changed, which is every 7 days for Centrifuge and Altair, votes are counted and top 7 or 9 candidates respectively will be elected as new council members until next term.

 Token holders can change their votes anytime and the change will be reflected in the next term.

+### Electing the Altair Council
+#### How much AIR can I bond (to vote) with?
+As much as you want

+#### Will I get this bond back?
+Yes.
+You can vote with as many tokens as you want, and they simply become bonded and unbonded

+### Can I vote with staked tokens?
+Yes you can vote with staked tokens

+It’s important though not to vote with your full balance. because otherwise you can’t put for the unlock transaction

+### How long should I bond in order for it to get counted?
+There is no defined bonding period for the voting, it is up to you how long you decide to bond your tokens to back the candidate(s).
+When staking is enabled, you can also continue to vote with staked tokens.
+The bonding period is 0 so you can unlock anytime, however, when you unbond it no longer impacts the voting outcome.

+You can unbond at any time if you wish to transfer your tokens, once transfers are enabled.
+We encourage community members to continute voting as long as possible however, as these terms for the council are renewed each wee

+### How often do we elect councillors?
+There is a new election term every week (7 days).
+So any runners up with higher votes become ‘councilors’ and councillors who have less votes move down into ‘candidates’.

-## Prosopsing Referenda and Voting
+## Proposing Referenda and Voting

 ### Referenda
 On-chain referenda are like proposals that any token holder can submit to be voted on.
 Referenda are made by either the Council or the public.
 Every launch period (7 days), a proposal is tabled for voting from either the Council or the public, prioritising the one that did not get tabled in the previous period.
 As a result, the Council controls 50% of the legislative agenda and the public the other 50%.